Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

   mode than in `native` mode.
 But _hot_ storage accesses are practically free in zero-knowledge.

-**The number and meaning of each dimension is still up to debate**.
+**The number and meaning of each dimension is is still not finalized**.
 The most recent designs account for 4 dimensions that represent fundamental metrics of the rollup _which are assumed to vary slowly_ (on a weekly/monthly scale):